Ground Floor and Capital Campaign Updates

 Design and Construction Management Services – In September and October, with the help of our architects, gbA from Montpelier, we issued a request for proposals for construction management services, reviewed proposals, interviewed finalists, and selected Russell Construction from Rutland.
 Since that time, we have been working together to refine designs, identify options, and estimate costs.
 This work will continue at least into January.
 We will schedule a congregational meeting once this information comes together, probably some time in February or March.
-We expect we will not be able to afford everything we want, so there will be some choices to make, including whether to conduct any additional fundraising.
-Once we make these decisions, gbA will finalize the designs and construction drawings and Russell will schedule and bid out the work, which may start in late spring or summer.
+We expected we would not be able to afford everything we want, so there will be some choices to make, including whether to conduct any additional fundraising.
+Once we made these decisions, gbA finalized the designs and construction drawings and Russell scheduled and bid out the work, which started in late spring and summer.

 Building More Love Capital Campaign Pledges – While we were still finalizing the full extent things, we knew there would be a Ground Floor project in 2018.
 So, we started collecting capital campaign pledges.